The Best Life-Changing Books to Read

 “If exercise came in pill form, it would be plastered across the front page, hailed as the blockbuster drug of the century.”
 We all know that exercise is good for our physical and mental selves, but did you know that exercising can also make you smarter?
 This book changed my thinking around exercise.

 I heard about this book five years before I finally picked it up.
+Bird by Bird is truly a life-changing book.
 Reading Lamott’s concept of “shitty first drafts” for the first time truly was a life-changing moment.
 If you’re a writer, or you have aspirations of becoming one, pick up this book.
 An honorable mention goes to The War of Art by Steven Pressfield.